 Equally important, three times a year, we have our formal Learning Exhibitions where students present projects.
 These exhibitions offer opportunities for students to demonstrate their learning and growth, develop presentation and communication skills, and embrace feedback and reflection in front of authentic audiences.

-Check out the distance-learning Kindergarten exhibition video above.
-Our youngest students explored simple machines and cause and effect relationships.
+Check out the Kindergarten exhibition videos above.
+Our youngest students have explored a variety of topics from ocean adaptations in different levels of the sea to simple machines and cause and effect relationships.
 This led to the creation of a grand-scale, group Rube Goldberg machine that would deliver ice cream and cookies to the students.
-With the added constraint of learning from home, the results are incredible!
-This video was accompanied by a book written collaboratively by the students, a reflective slide presentation that highlighted student process, and the performance of a song worked on with one of our parents.
+It led to the design of an apparatus that would allow people to explore the ocean depths without getting wet.
+These videos were accompanied by books written collaboratively by the students, reflections that highlight student process, and a variety of other smaller scale projects and explorations.